-The young go-getter’s guide to staying organized & motivated for 2012
+The young go-getter’s guide: How to stay organized & motivated for the new year

 WHOA WHAT’S UP WHO DO YOU THINK YOU ARE, OPRAH OR SOMETHING??

 Whoa, relax — let me disclaim for a second, guys. to be quite frank, I’m actually more motivated than I am organized.
 That’s like saying, my room is a jungle but at least it’s painted in really happy colors.
 (Fact.)
 But this I have to say: my motivations in life are very, very organized — see Tip #1 below.
 Which is like saying, my room is a jungle but at least it’s painted in four panels of really happy colors which I planned out in advance.
 (Fact.)

 So.
 Does this give me the authority/credentials to start dishing out tips now?
 No. But whachagonnado: it’s my blog – so here we are.